| Free Books and References for English Students

 Explains Greek and Latin roots of English words, in glorious detail.
 A remarkable treasure.
 Be sure to place a link

+directly on your desktop, because you will require it at least weekly.
 Dictionary and Thesaurus – both services, free and thorough, and simply the best available

 on the web or anywhere else.
 The dictionary usually provides at least three sources